JaviBarrientos17/JaviBarrientos17/README.md

 - 🌱 I’m currently studying an Higher Degree in Web Application Development.
 - 🏁 I finished an Higher Degree in Cross-Platform Application Development.
-- 👷🏻 Currently im working at accenture as a junior programmer.
+- 👷🏻 Currently im working Accenture as a junior programmer.

 ### Languages and tools: